atolab/zenoh-web/content/blog/2021-11-09-ros2-zenoh-pico.md

 ---
-title: "ROS2 and microcontrollers integration via Zenoh-pico"
+title: "ROS 2 and microcontrollers integration via Zenoh-pico"
 date: 2021-11-09
 menu: "blog"
 weight: 20211109
 description: "09 November 2021 -- Paris."
 draft: false
 ---
-In a [previous blog](https://zenoh.io/blog/2021-04-28-ros2-integration/), we showed how you can easily write native Zenoh applications and seamlessly interact with ROS2 applications.
-This was exemplified by developing a native Zenoh teleoperation application to control a ROS2-powered robot, namely a [turtlebot](https://www.robot-advance.com/EN/actualite-turtlebot3-burger-by-robotis-149.htm) or its simulation counterpart [turtlesim](http://wiki.ros.org/turtlesim), from anywhere in the world.
+In a [previous blog](https://zenoh.io/blog/2021-04-28-ros2-integration/), we showed how you can easily write native Zenoh applications and seamlessly interact with ROS 2 applications.
+This was exemplified by developing a native Zenoh teleoperation application to control a ROS 2 powered robot, namely a [turtlebot](https://www.robot-advance.com/EN/actualite-turtlebot3-burger-by-robotis-149.htm) or its simulation counterpart [turtlesim](http://wiki.ros.org/turtlesim), from anywhere in the world.
 In this blog, we will go one step further by trying to make it cool and fun -- together with a bit of nostalgia.

-As a result of this work, we are unveiling the capabilities of Zenoh to bridge the gap between ROS2 and microcontroller environments by providing a lightweight and unified data-centric protocol coupled with its own implementation Zenoh middleware solution and DDS bridge.
-In other words, ROS2 users can extend their application towards microcontrollers via Zenoh.
+As a result of this work, we are unveiling the capabilities of Zenoh to bridge the gap between ROS 2 and microcontroller environments by providing a lightweight and unified data-centric protocol coupled with its own implementation Zenoh middleware solution and DDS bridge.
+In other words, ROS 2 users can extend their application towards microcontrollers via Zenoh.

 The reminder of this blog will recap the main concepts of our previous blog and guide you towards its extension to use [Zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico) and microcontrollers.